PhillipHow/CovidImpfDeBot/README.md

 The code can be found in [VaccinationDataInterpretation.java](https://github.com/PhillipHow/CovidImpfDeBot/blob/master/src/main/java/de/philliphow/covidimpfde/logic/VaccinationDataInterpretation.java).

-As you can see, this (fairly simple) algorithm only takes first doses into account.
-This decision was made for several reasons.
-First of all, far more first than second doses are currently being distributed - this makes it difficult to calculate the date when a large proportion of the population has received both doses (at least based on current vaccination rates).
-In addition, the current evidence seems to be indicating that one shot already provides sufficient protection.
-It is therefore to be expected that e.g. contact restrictions can already be relaxed when a large part of the population has received their first dose - this makes the date of first dose herd immunity more interesting.

-Moreover, unlike the distribution of the first dose, the distribution of the second dose is less a matter of vaccination rates and more one of constant time.
-As vaccine deliveries steadily increase in size, it is expected that everyone vaccinated will receive their second dose after 12 weeks at the latest.
-Thus, if no shortage of doses occurs, the date for full herd immunity can be assumed to be 12 weeks after first-dose herd immunity is achieved.
+As you can see, this algorithm only takes first doses into account.
+This decision was made because in times of big enough vaccine deliveries, the distribution of the second dose is less a matter of vaccination rates and more one of constant time (e.g. 4-6 Weeks for the Biontech/Pfizer vaccine).